 In the UK, eligibility for compensation is determined by the following factors:

 - Was someone else to blame for your accident, through negligence or other actions?

 - Did you require medical attention for your resulting injury – such as at your local hospital or GP surgery?

 - Did your accident happen in the last three years?

 Whether in the UK or abroad, a personal injury law firm such as Accident Advice Helpline will be able to help.
-We have over 15 years of experience in ensuring our claimants receive the specific legal expertise they need.
+We have over 16 years of experience in ensuring our claimants receive the specific legal expertise they need.
 In your particular case, we will match your claim with legal representation who has proven success in holiday accident claims.
 So you can trust that you are getting the best service possible.
 What’s more, our personal injury advisors offer confidential, no-obligation advice, so whether you’re ready to make a claim or simply need some more advice, you can get in touch with us.

 What types of injuries may be covered by holiday accident claims?